Fonotipia Records: History of the issues

 The 35 cm Fonotipia series also included two titles by the Czech violinist Jan Kubelík, including 69010, a transcription of the Sextet from Lucia di Lammermoor.

+Also in 1905, the famous Romanian soprano Hariclea Darclée, one of the most celebrated singers of the turn of the century and an important creator of many great operatic roles such as the title-roles in Puccini's Tosca, Catalani's La Wally and Mascagni's Iris, made a series of recordings of arias from Cavalleria Rusticana, Tosca, Don Pasquale, La Traviata and Iris.
+None of them were ever published and remain lost to this day.
+These were to be her only commercial recordings, and nowadays the only surviving records of her voice are two privately made discs of two short Romanian popular songs made around 1911 that are mostly sung in 'half voice' and therefore don't reveal much of her voice or artistry.

 There was also a 12" (30 cm) series, issued under the number 74000 and following.
 It included some operatic titles, though most of the first 100 numbers were dedicated to band music, or to the work of violinists Kubelik and Franz von Vecsey.
 They resumed as 74100 for another series with orchestral accompaniment.
 The 74000 series ceased production with the advent of electrical recording in about 1925.
 Incidentally, 92000, the orchestral 27 cm series, was completed in 1914, and was replaced by the 69000 series, now issued at 27 cm and commencing with 69050.
 There was a break in activity during the First World War.
 By 1922, Fonotipia had become a partner of Odeon Records, and in that year a new, conventional 10" series numbered 152000 was begun.
 This series included a good deal of inferior material.

 The 1925 catalogue is thought to have been the last issued under the Fonotipia name, though many titles remained and were listed under one cover with the Odeon catalogue.
 Electrical recording was begun in Italy in 1926, and the first such issues were released with the 1928 catalogue.
 Many of the matrices were carried over into pressings issued under Odeon labels.
 It also seems possible that some of the actual recording equipment was transferred to the Odeon studios, for a distinctive feature of the tracking of the groove-cutting equipment in Fonotipia records shows a single revolution halfway through the side where the groove is widely spaced, and this idiosyncrasy (a security feature so that pirate stampers electroplated from a Fonotipia original could be instantly recognised) occasionally persists under Odeon's aegis.